Hannes-Soosaar/milrem_si24/README.md

 3) Discard -Cancel the operation by clicking

  **known issue**
-1) when selecting discard, the waypoint will not be removed until there a a new waypoint operation*
+1) when selecting discard, the waypoint will not be removed until there a new waypoint operation*

 ## The Waypoint list
 The Waypoints List can be toggled from the rights side operations area by clicking "Show Waypoints/Hide Waypoints"